 In a nutshell, this project involves DNA analysis of Roman skeletons to learn more about immigrants in the Empire.
 Want more information?
-Read on and check out the video below!
+Read on!

 What do skeletons tell us?
 At a basic level, each skeleton reveals key information about the person it used to belong to: whether the person was male or female, how tall he or she was, what age the person died at, and long-term diseases the person suffered from.
 This information can be gleaned from a skeleton simply by looking at it.
 But our bones and teeth hold additional information about the things we ate during our lives and the places we’ve lived.
 This information, though, has to be obtained through chemical analysis of isotopes and DNA.
 Each one of our physical bodies is formed by the food we eat, the activities we engage in, the geographies we have passed through, and the important milestones in our lives.